PROPERTY ACQUISITION VIA PRESCRIPTION

 Disputing an Ascertainment deed in court could be initiated by any interested third party (for example – another heir, restituted owners, etc.) who claims that the property owner listed in the Ascertainment Deed is not the real owner.
 The deadline for lodging such claim is five years after the claimant has informed himself/herself that there is such deed issued by the notary.

 So if a particular person claims that he holds legal title right on a real estate, he can protect it against any future transferees (for example buyers), who received their rights as a result of real estate deals from the person who has been detailed as owner in the Ascertainment deed.
-As a result these parties will not acquire ownership at all, if it has been proven that the seller never was actually the legal property owner.
-In this case there is a risk that the third party – i.e. the actual property owner may seek for protection of his/her ownership right and later to initiate their eviction from the property.
+As a result, these parties will not acquire ownership at all, if it has been proven that the seller never was actually the legal property owner.
+In this case, there is a risk that the third party – i.e. the actual property owner may seek protection of his/her own right and later to initiate their eviction from the property.

-Of course the above are only hypothetical situations.
-It is possible that nobody would contest the issued Ascertainment deed, and even if there is a legal dispute on this matter – until the opposite has been proven with valid and stable court decision, the person listed in the deed is considered to be the legal property owner.
+Of course the above is an only hypothetical situation.
+It is possible that nobody would contest the issued Ascertainment deed, and even if there is a legal dispute on this matter – until the opposite has been proven with a valid and stable court decision, the person listed in the deed is considered to be the legal property owner.